Tools and Utilities

 the 'Stop'

 button, this phase of the measurement process will stop.
+If

 you've checked the box to 'Measure Declination Backlash" that process